The Grand Encampment of

 Masonic Connection

 All Knights Templar are members of the world's oldest fraternal organization known as "The Ancient Free And Accepted Masons" or more commonly known as "masons".
 However, not all masons are Templars.
-Templary is but a part of the Masonic structure known as the "York Rite Of Freemasonry".www.yorkrite.org
+Templary is but a part of the Masonic structure known as the "York Rite Of Freemasonry".
+VISIT:www.yorkrite.org

 Three Levels Of The Knights Templar